echeran/smile-of-murugan/webbook/chapter19.md

 nothing but absolute frankness, deadly serious; and crudely realistic, even naturalistic narration.

-For the urge to write there is always some reason with JeyakanTHE PROSE OF TODAY
+For the urge to write there is always some reason with Jeyakanthan.
-301
-than.
 He is a rationalist who sees the chain of causes and results in the whole sphere of life.
 The ultimate measure and reason of everything is Man; even for nature, and more so for art.
 Art, for him, is always full of purposes; it has always some meaning, some